-There are several measures used to determine how much coal is left in the United States.
-These measures are based on various degrees of geologic certainty and the economic feasibility of mining the coal.
+Several measures are used to determine how much coal is left in the United States, which are based on various degrees of geologic certainty and on the economic feasibility of mining the coal.

 Did you know?

 Six states had 77% of the demonstrated reserve base (DRB) of coal as of January 1, 2016:

-Eighteen other states had 25% of the DRB.
+Twenty five other states had 23% of the DRB.

 Coal reserves at producing mines